menu

 Occupations and Workforce

-When you are in Freer, you'll notice that it is more blue-collar than most other communities in America.
-41.58% of Freer’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Freer is a blue-collar town, with 41.58% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Freer is a city of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Freer who work in food service (13.25%), teaching (11.49%), and office and administrative support (9.65%).

 Setting & Lifestyle